sxccxs/sempl/README.md

 ```
 pytest ./tests/tg*.py -vvv --md-report --md-report-output=./reports/report.md
 ```
-(Needed pytest parameters can be used to selecet some tests.)
+(Needed pytest parameters can be used to select some tests.)